{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 • Team-Building

-Due to the open-ended nature of soft skills at their core, there is no exact formula for soft skills training.
-However, some ways employers can incorporate soft skills training can include:
+Due to the open-ended nature of soft skills, there is no exact training program template to follow.
+However, some ways employers can incorporate soft skills into their plan include:

 • Practice scenarios such as role-playing